sofiahuppertz/42-CPP-modules/mod04/Readme.md

 - **Object Slicing**: Occurs when a subclass object is assigned to a superclass object, leading to loss of subclass-specific attributes or methods.

-- **Dynamic and Static Cast**: Used for type conversion; dynamic cast checks type safety at runtime, while static cast does so at compile time.
+- **Dynamic and Static Cast**: Used for type conversion; dynamic cast checks type safety at runtime, while static cast doesn't and is faster.

 ## Exercises